MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search-additional-entities.md

 1. [Create Portal Search view](#step-2-create-or-verify-the-portal-search-view) for each additional entity with the required filters and columns that needs to be searchable.

-1. [Configure entity permissions](#step-3-create-entity-permissions) for each additional entity with a Web Role to have at least read privilege.
+1. [Configure table permissions](#step-3-create-entity-permissions) for each additional entity with a Web Role to have at least read privilege.
 Skip this step if you already have the read permissions configured for each entity.

 1. [Create a record details page](#step-4-add-record-details-webpage) for each entity to show the [details of the selected record](#site-marker-for-record-details-page) from the search results page.
 Skip this step if you already have created separate results record details page for each entity.